JanisM91/robertalab-nao/README.md

-#### Testing
+### Testing

 A NAO V4 or V5 is required and you need the latest version of [Java](https://java.com/de/download/).
-Additionaly these two .jar's are required:
+Additionaly these .jar's are required:
 * ~~For the ftp connection: [ApacheCommonsNet](https://commons.apache.org/proper/commons-net/download_net.cgi)~~
 * For the ssh connection: [JavaSecureChannel](http://www.jcraft.com/jsch/)

-If you want to edit the .py files that are made for NAO you also need the latest Python SDK from [SoftbankRobotics](https://www.ald.softbankrobotics.com/en).
+If you want to edit the .py files that are made for NAO you also need [Python](https://www.python.org/) and the latest Python SDK from [SoftbankRobotics](https://www.ald.softbankrobotics.com/en).

 To try it out:

     Clone the repository: git clone https://github.com/OpenRoberta/robertalab-nao.git

 Open fsToken.java in your favourite editor.
 Edit the configuration parameters(ip,port,...) to fit your needs.
-You need the two additional .jar's mentioned above in the same path as your fsToken.java file.
+You need the additional .jar's mentioned above in the same path as your fsToken.java file.
 * Compile it: javac -cp ~~commons-net-3.1.jar;~~jsch-0.1.54.jar fsToken.java
 * Execute it: java -cp ~~commons-net-3.1.jar;~~jsch-0.1.54.jar;. fsToken

-#### TODO
+### TODO

 * ~~The transfer can be done via SSH.
 The ftp part is not necessary and should therefore be deleted.
 The method 'sshcommand' has to be extended.~~ **DONE**
 * ~~String for file copying over SSH/SCP should be generated out of variables~~ **DONE**